Lost-Outpost/sovngarde/CONFIGURATION.md

 ## Optional Tweaks

+When enabling any optional tweaks, make sure they are always loaded BEFORE any Septimus patches in your load order.
+See the alternate start section for an example of this.

 ### Widescreen

 I have included the necessary mods to enable widescreen UI support.
 If you play on a widescreen monitor, this can be enabled in the optional mods section.